LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hyperexecute) to check the status of execution:

-## Auto-Split Execution with Webdriverio
+## Auto-Split Execution with NightWatch

 Auto-split execution mechanism lets you run tests at predefined concurrency and distribute the tests over the available infrastructure.
 Concurrency can be achieved at different levels - file, module, test suite, test, scenario, etc.